HenriquesLab/DL4MicEverywhere/README.md

 3. Run `sudo -E bash launch.sh` to launch the notebook selection GUI
 4. Choose a notebook and run!

-Docker wraps up all dependencies in a tidy bundle.
-Simply launch and access deep learning workflows through an intuitive interface!
+With Docker, all dependencies are neatly bundled.
+Just launch and access deep learning workflows through an intuitive interface!

-Refer to the [User Guide](docs/USER_GUIDE.md) and [Installation guidelines](docs/INSTALLATION.md) for details.
+For more details, refer to the [User Guide](docs/USER_GUIDE.md) and [Installation guidelines](docs/INSTALLATION.md).

 ## Contributing